tale-toul/privOCP4x/README.md

 ## Accessing the cluster

-Once the cluster is up and running, it is only accessible from inside the VPC, for example from the bastion host using the *oc* client copied into the privOCP4 directory.
+Once the cluster is up and running, it is only accessible from inside the VPC, for example from the bastion host using the *oc* client copied into the privOCP4 directory, or a web browser for accessing the applications.

 It is also possible to access the cluster applications from outside the VPC by creating a temporary ssh tunnel through the bastion host to the internal applications load balancer.
 Create a tunnel from a host outside the VPC, through the bastion, to the internal apps load balancer with the following commands.
-Since the start of the tunnel uses priviledged ports, the commands must be run as root.
+Since the starting point of the tunnel uses priviledged ports, the commands must be run as root.
 The ssh private key added to the session must be the same one injected into the nodes by terraform.
 Any hostname in the apps subdomain is valid:

 ```
  # ssh-agent bash